 And, students who register for more credits than their enrollment status indicates – enrolling full-time rather than half-time, for instance – may be eligible to receive additional aid and should notify Student Financial Services as soon as possible so their aid can be reviewed and revised if necessary.

 The review and revision process takes approximately two weeks.
 All revisions must be completed prior to the last class day of the award year.
 Notification received from a student after aid has been disbursed may reduce the student's eligibility.

 PLEASE NOTE: Satisfactory academic progress requirements and enrollment standards for financial aid purposes may be different than those for academic purposes.
 Academically, a student may consider any or all of the following:

 These types of changes to a student's class schedule for the quarter—and any others that decrease the number of credits for which a student is enrolled and/or increase the number of quarters it takes for a student to receive a degree—may have an effect on the student's eligibility for financial aid.

 Student Financial Services staff are not academic advisors but they can tell students what effect these kinds of changes will have on their financial aid eligibility.
 Therefore, students are strongly encouraged to understand the satisfactory academic progress and enrollment requirements as they apply to financial aid and then check with Student Financial Services if an academic opportunity to deviate from these standards presents itself.

-This is the financial aid offered to the student for the academic year indicated.
+This is a list of the different sources of financial aid being offered to the student for the academic year indicated.
 Refer to the "Types of Financial Aid" in the FAQs on this site for information about the type(s) of aid offered.